-Restoration on the 10.5 acre Edwards Prairie and Savanna site was initiated in 1998 on what had been agricultural land abandoned in the late 1970’s.
-For the first ten years invading non-oak species of trees and shrubs were removed and the site periodically mowed to maintain the steep slopes in protective herbaceous ground cover.
+Restoration on the 9.6-acre Edwards Savanna and Gravel Hill Prairie sites was initiated in 1998 on what had been agricultural land abandoned in the late 1970’s.
+For the first ten years, invading non-oak species of trees and shrubs were removed and the site periodically mowed to maintain the steep slopes in protective herbaceous ground cover.
 Scattered young black oak trees were left growing on the site in order to provide partially shaded savanna conditions in the future.

-Herbicide was again broadcast on the site in 2016, and again in April 2017, before planting native prairie and partially shade-tolerant savanna species in May 2017.
-Oats were included as a short-lived nurse crop that occupies space otherwise invaded by weeds.
+Herbicide was again broadcast on the site in 2016, and again in April 2017 before planting native prairie and partially shade-tolerant savanna species in May 2017.
+Dry prairie species were planted on the Gravel Hill Prairie site.
+Oats were included as a short-lived nurse crop that occupies space that would otherwise be invaded by weeds.
 The site was high-mowed twice during the 2017 growing season to control the growth and reseeding of annual weeds that became established after planting.
 Firebreaks, to divide the site into three burn units, were installed in August 2017 by planting orchard grass, timothy and ladino clover.